Leinster Senior Football Championship

 The Leinster Senior Football Championship, known simply as the Leinster Championship and shortened to Leinster SFC, is an annual inter-county Gaelic football competition organised by the Leinster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county Gaelic football competition in the province of Leinster, and has been contested every year since the 1888 championship.

-The final, currently held on the fourth Sunday in June, serves as the culmination of a series of games played during May and June, and the results determine which team receives the Delaney Cup.
-The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.
+The final serves as the culmination of a series of games played during April and May, and the results determine which team receives the Delaney Cup.
+The championship has always been played on a straight knockout basis, whereby once a team loses they are eliminated from the championship.

-The Leinster Championship is an integral part of the wider GAA Football All-Ireland Senior Championship.
-The winners of the Leinster final, like their counterparts in Connacht, Munster and Ulster, are rewarded by advancing directly to the All-Ireland quarter finals.
-Some of the defeated teams advance to the All-Ireland Qualifiers, while others continue in the Taitleann Cup.
+The Leinster SFC is an integral part of the wider All-Ireland Senior Football Championship.
+The winners of the Leinster SFC final, like their counterparts in Connacht, Munster and Ulster, are rewarded by advancing directly to the All-Ireland SFC quarter-finals.
+Depending on results earlier in the season and elsewhere, some of the defeated teams may advance to the All-Ireland SFC, while other defeated teams play any further games they may have in the Tailteann Cup.

-11 teams currently participate in the Leinster Championship.
-One of the most successful team in Gaelic football, namely Dublin, play their provincial football in the Leinster Championship and have won the title on a record 60 occasions while they have also claimed 30 All-Ireland Championship titles.
+11 teams currently participate in the Leinster SFC.
+One of the most successful team in Gaelic football, namely Dublin, play their provincial football in this competition, and have won the title on a record 63 occasions, while they have also claimed 30 All-Ireland SFC titles.

-The title has been won at least once by 11 of the Leinster counties, eight of which have won the title more than once.
-Wicklow are the only team never to have won the title, while three-time winners Kilkenny no longer participate.
-The championship has been dominated since the beginning by Dublin, who are also the current champions.
+The Leinster SFC title has been won at least once by 11 of the Leinster counties, eight of which have won the title more than once.
+Wicklow are the only team never to have won the title, while three-time winner Kilkenny no longer participate.
+Dublin have dominated the competition since its beginning..
+Louth are the title holders, defeating Meath by 3–14 to 1–18 in the 2025 final.

-Current team details

-The following teams will compete during the 2023 championship.